 Braising means initially frying meat to get a nice sear/crust on it and then cook it slowly in a closed container.
 This method of cooking is ideal for cuts like today’s beef cheeks but also for short ribs, lamb shanks, pork neck, oxtail and in France the classic coq au vin dish which is a braised bird dish.
 Historically it was a cock or rooster as they are tougher birds, but nowadays most recipes use chicken thighs and legs.
 Braising can seem like a daunting task – will the meat that I have slowly and lovingly cooked for 3-5 hrs be ok or will I have waisted 1/2 the day on this so called glorious recipe that ultimately turns in a phone call to the local takeaway (or into my fried rice dish ;))!

-I totally appreciate the apprehension many of you might have and I can’t comment on every beef cheek ragu recipe on the interweb but I what I can tell you this one is definitely worth the effort.
+I totally appreciate the apprehension many of you might have with beef cheeks.
+I can’t comment on every beef cheek ragu recipe on the interweb but I what I can tell you this one is definitely worth the effort.
 Once you have mastered the art of braising and this beef cheek ragu recipe in particular you will become a bit of a fanatic.
 Especially during those colder months when you need to heat up the home.
 What better way to do it than accompanied by the divine scent of herbs, spices and red wine wafting throughout the home?
 Don’t forget to check out my homemade breadcrumbs recipe too as they add a great texture to the dish!

 Cost Effective Too